orac81/Orac-Draughts/sage/README.md

 For full help, open the HTML file "doc/sagedoc1.htm" in the SAGE folder.

+A large opening book, and the small 4 piece "perfect" endgame databases are included.
+SAGE will work with the Chinook 6 piece endgame databases, just download them from the Chinook webpage and copy the "db6" and "db6.idx" files to the Sage folder.

 To compile the source code you need Microsoft Visual C 4.2.
 The batch file "src/sagemake bat" will build it. you need to give it the root directory of MSVC as the first parameter.